wes1350/wes1350.github.io/_posts/2021-01-20-superiorbettingsystem.md

 - Flexbility, for binary contracts.
 You can very easily control the odds (or equivalently, break-even probabilities) by adjusting the price of the contract.
 A 1 bid gives 99:1 odds, while a 99 bid gives the opposite odds.
 A 50 bid gives the traditional 1:1 odds.
 - Variable profit/loss for continuous (non-binary) contracts.
 If you buy the number of points (i.e. buy a contract tied to the number of points) LeBron scores tonight, you will earn more money the more he scores.
 If you prefer a fixed profit or loss, a binary contract does the trick.
 - Efficiency, once you have the terminology down.
 You can quickly say "90 bid" on something, and someone else can take the bet with "Sold!"
-- The ability to think directly in terms of probabiltiies, as opposed to odds.
+- The ability to think directly in terms of probabilities, as opposed to odds.
 Probabilities are much easier to reason about, when we think about how likely something is to happen.

 ## Final Thoughts